Code-Institute-Submissions/YiShengLee-milestone-project-1/README.md

 During the whole process of designing this website, finding images and icons that visualy went together is kind of challengin and time consuming.

+## Features ##

+Features on this website are:

+* The links in the navigation when hovered over turn black to indicate which link the users cursor is over.
+* When hovering over any links the cursor changes from a pointer to a hand.
+* The country input field has a autocomplete function to aide the user in selecting/finding the city they wish to visit.
+* A required field mark with * must be filled in order to proceed and submit.
+* Dropdown card style had been implemented in [Portfolio page](https://yishenglee.github.io/milestone-project-1/portfolio.html) for user to view more photos.
+* User are able to download a copy of my resume directly.
+* User are able to email directly to my email address for required information.

+Future features
+* Adding more photos of my projects.
+* Add more different category of my portfolio.
+* Link the contact form to a google sheet for data storage.